mwri/domcon/README.md

 the `default_child` function class (and submit a pull request for the change of course).

+Finally, an array may be given as a single parameter to the constructor, and is taken to contain the four arguments (element name, attributes, child elements specification and alternative navigation name), as usual (though, also as usual, only the first is mandatory).

 #### append_to

 Appends the represented DOM element to the DOM element passed.